nightrunner91/nightpack/README.md

 ```
 svg: use(xlink:href='#smile')
 ```
-Of course you can configure loader as you want, but I found this settings most usefull and simple.
+Of course you can configure loader as you want, but I found this method most usefull and simple.

 ### `Favicon generator`